-- 13. Woodman's has been a customer of Clorox and Clorox Sales for many years, purchasing over 480 different items (hereinafter referred to as "SKUs") at the present time. - 14.
-Until October 1, 2014, among the list of different SKUs purchased by Woodman's from Clorox and Clorox Sales, were a number of "large pack" products.
+- 25. Woodman's has been injured by the concerted refusal to deal described herein in that it has been restricted from participation in the sale of Clorox products, both large and small packs, in the markets served by Woodman's, and will suffer incalculable sales and lost profits as a consequence of the unlawful conduct of Clorox and its co-conspirators. - 26.
+Woodman's has been a customer of Clorox for many years, purchasing over 480 different items (hereinafter referred to as "SKUs") at the present time. - 27.
+Until October 1, 2014, among the list of different SKUs purchased by Woodman's from Clorox were a number of "large pack" products.
 A list of those large pack products is attached hereto, made a part hereof, and is marked as Exhibit 2.
 Large pack products are just that, larger containers or packages of a particular product that are typically offered to customers at a cost savings per unit of contents over the prices that would typically be paid per unit of that same product when sold in smaller containers or packs.
-The product within a "large pack" is of the same quality and grade as the product contained within a smaller pack of that same product. - 15.
+The product within a "large pack" is of the same quality and grade as the product contained within a smaller pack of that same product. - 28.
 Plaintiff contends that providing a customer with a large pack of a particular product constitutes the provision of a promotional service that helps the customer sell a product at retail.
-As such a promotional service, it must, per 15 U.S.C.A. § 13(e), be made available to all customers on proportionally equal terms. - 16.
-During the year immediately preceding October 1, 2014, Woodman's had purchased the listed dollar amounts of each of the following large pack products from Clorox: - 192 count Glad Freezer Quart bags \$53,543.88 - 112 count Glad Freezer Gallon bags \$50,711.76 - 144 count Glad Food Storage Zipper Gallon bags \$53,677.36
+As such a promotional service, it must, per 15 U.S.C.A. § 13(e), be made available to all customers on proportionally equal terms.

-- 460 count Glad Food Storage Zipper Sandwich bags \$132,210.00 - 150 count Glad Tall Kitchen Drawstring 13 Gallon bags \$164,072.10 - 200 count Glad Tall Kitchen Quick-Tie 13 Gallon bags \$37,334.00 - 42 pound Fresh Step Scoop kitty litte r- \$176,482.40 - 42 pound Scoop Away Complete kitty litter \$178.891.20 - 2-20 pound Kingsford charcoal \$467,763.60 - 2-64 ounce Kingsford Twin 62 ounce Lighter Fluid \$49,896.00 - 3 pack of 120 ounce Clorox Regular Concentrated Bleach \$70,515.20 - 2-40 ounce Hidden Valley Ranch Dressing \$246,816.00 - 17.
+- 29. During the year immediately preceding October 1, 2014, Woodman's had purchased the listed dollar amounts of each of the following large pack products from Clorox: - 192 count Glad Freezer Quart bags \$53,543.88 - 112 count Glad Freezer Gallon bags \$50,711.76 - 144 count Glad Food Storage Zipper Gallon bags \$53,677.36 - 460 count Glad Food Storage Zipper Sandwich bags \$132,210.00 - 150 count Glad Tall Kitchen Drawstring 13 Gallon bags \$164,072.10 - 200 count Glad Tall Kitchen Quick-Tie 13 Gallon bags \$37,334.00 - 42 pound Fresh Step Scoop kitty litter- \$176,482.40 - 42 pound Scoop Away Complete kitty litter \$178.891.20 - 2-20 pound Kingsford charcoal \$467,763.60 - 2-64 ounce Kingsford Twin 62 ounce Lighter Fluid \$49,896.00 - 3 pack of 120 ounce Clorox Regular Concentrated Bleach \$70,515,20 - 2-40 ounce Hidden Valley Ranch Dressing \$246,816.00 - 30.
 Woodman's is a unique grocery chain in the United States.
-It operates what are believed to be the 15 largest grocery stores in the world, averaging in excess of 235,000 square feet in size per store. - 18.
-Woodman's stores have the overall appearance of a warehouse food retailer, with industrial utility display shelves, products displayed on pallets and inventory stacked in shipping boxes above the shelving on top of the industrial utility shelves. - 19.
-Because Woodman's strives to offer its customers the lowest price on the products it sells, it has become the grocer of choice for those purchasing groceries on a budget in its market area. - 20.
-Because of the large size of its stores, Woodman's competes directly for retail customers with the two largest warehouse retailers, Sam's Club and Costco. - 21.
-Many of Woodman's customers cannot afford to purchase memberships at retailers like Sam's Club or Costco. - 22.
-There are Sam's Club stores in each of the market areas served by Woodman's stores.
+It operates what are believed to be the 15 largest grocery stores in the world, averaging in excess of 235,000 square feet in size per store. - Woodman's stores have the overall appearance of a warehouse food retailer, with industrial utility display shelves, products displayed on pallets, and inventory stacked in shipping boxes above the shelving on top of the industrial utility shelves. - 32.
+Because Woodman's strives to offer its customers the lowest price on the products it sells, it has become the grocer of choice for those purchasing groceries on a budget in its market area.